Poor

-Poor air quality in UK linked to 200,000 premature deaths
+air quality in the UK has been linked to the premature deaths of 200,000 people, a report has suggested.

 Yesterday (December 21st 2010), the Committee on the Medical Effects of Air Pollutants (COMEAP) - an advisory group for the Department of Health - released research which revealed that long-term exposure to air pollution can cause early deaths.